Skip to main content

 Several built-in features are specifically relevant when working with rehabilitation patients:

 Assist Mode (on by default) — If the patient stalls mid-rep, the device automatically reduces load after a configurable delay (1–5 seconds).
 This functions as a mechanical spotter.
-For post-surgical patients or those with pain-limited range, this provides a safety margin that free weights and standard cable machines cannot.
+For post-surgical patients or those with unpredictable strength output, this is particularly important.

 Slip Detection (on by default) — Above 30 lbs, if the device detects sudden grip loss, cable retraction speed is reduced to prevent uncontrolled snap-back.
-Particularly relevant for patients with grip deficits or when using ankle straps.
+Particularly relevant for patients with grip weakness or fatigue.

 Sport Mode (off by default) — Caps maximum resistance at 100 lbs with reduced cable speed.
 Leave this off for rehabilitation populations unless you have a specific reason to exceed these limits.

 Auto Load — Keeps the cable slack while the patient gets into position, then engages full resistance on command.
-Eliminates the awkward moment of loading into a start position — useful for patients who need controlled entry into loaded positions.
+Eliminates the awkward moment of loading into a start position — useful for patients with limited mobility or post-surgical restrictions.

 For paediatric or vulnerable populations, Child Protection mode can be enabled to prevent unauthorized use when the device is unattended.